 “Take some time with your spouse and discuss the role anger plays in your marriage.
 Is it constructive or destructive?
 How could it be better handled?

 Now, we understand that this could be a challenge to those who are in abusive marriages.
-And if you are, we highly encourage you to read through the Abuse in Marriage section of this web site.
+And if you are, we highly encourage you to read through the Abuse in Marriage topic of this web site.
 Take advantage of the other resources and web sites that are recommended.
 We recognize that you need all the help you can get.
 That’s why we continually look for material that could help you and your spouse.
 It is our hope and prayer that the Lord will speak to your situation now and in your future.

 Below are several articles posted on this web site that could help you if you have an over-reactive spouse or YOU are the over-reactive spouse in dealing with anger beyond what is healthy.
 Please click onto the following web site links to read:

-Also, a below are few additional articles we found at Todayschristianwoman.com to help you, which we recommend you read:
+Also, below are few additional articles we found at Todayschristianwoman.com to help you, which we recommend you read:

 • MR COOL